 If you’ll use PayMaya vs GCash to pay bills, it helps to know which one allows payment for the billers you’ll be paying to.

-PayMaya’s bills payment feature is limited to around 20 billers only, including Meralco, Smart and Globe postpaid, and Manila Water.
+PayMaya’s bills payment feature has over 150 billers, including Meralco, Smart and Globe postpaid, and Manila Water.
 It also accepts payment for MMDA fees and penalties, Home Credit payments, Pag-IBIG contributions and housing loan amortizations, and DFA passport processing fees.

-The GCash app’s bills payment service is more useful, as it allows payment to more than 240 billers.
-Unlike PayMaya, GCash lets users pay for their SSS contributions and SSS PESO Fund.
-PhilHealth contribution payment isn’t accepted yet.
+The GCash app’s bills payment service, however, is more useful, as it allows payment to more than 240 billers, including utilities, insurance, and government agencies.

 The scan-to-pay via QR code feature of e-wallets allows for secure and convenient purchases.
 But not all business establishments accept digital payments, as cash is still the king in the Philippines.